Oxidative Stress and Skin Aging Here’s What You Need to Know

 Sleep is your friend

-If like many of us today, you aren’t getting enough sleep, it’s important to audit your bedroom environment.
+If like many of us today, you aren’t getting enough sleep, it’s essential to audit your bedroom environment.
 Find ways to improve your “sleep hygiene.”
-This includes making sure the room is dark and cool, removing electronics from your bedroom, and going to bed at the same time each night.
+This includes making sure the room is dark and cool, removing electronics from your bedroom, and going to bed simultaneously each night.

 All of this is easier said than done, I know.
 But sleep matters when it comes to oxidative stress and skin aging.
 Plus, once you start getting more and better quality sleep, your skin will thank you.